Adoption charity Parents And Children Together (PACT) is appealing for people from key worker professions to consider adoption.

 Rated outstanding by Ofsted and offering its families specialist adoption support services for life, PACT has been building and strengthening families since 1911Last year it placed 89 children with 66 families through its adoption services.

-PACT is a warm, welcoming and professional agency open to a wide range of people including couples or single people, people from the Black and Minority Ethnic community and LGBT+, who can consider adopting children over four years old, sibling groups of two or more children, children with a black or minority ethnic background and children who may have physical or learning disabilities.
+PACT is a warm, welcoming and professional agency open to a wide range of people including couples or single people, people from Black, mixed and minority ethnic backgrounds and LGBT+ people.
+In particular, PACT is looking for people who can consider adopting children who wait the longest in care such as children aged over four years old, sibling groups of two or more children, children from Black, mixed or minority ethnic backgrounds and children who may have physical or learning disabilities.

-Nicola* and her husband Mike* adopted Amelia*, who has cerebal palsy, when she was 18 months old through PACT.
+Nicola* and her husband Mike* adopted Amelia*, who has cerebral palsy, when she was 18 months old through PACT.

 Nicola, who is a teacher, said she definitely felt that her professional experience had helped her become an adoptive parent.